hotkit/fostgres/Cpp/fostgres/Fostgres-sql-view.md

 ## Configuration

-* `response` -- The type of API.
-The URL to database mapping essentially must describe a resource that comprised either one or multiple rows in the relation/table.
-    * `object` -- The URL describes a single row in the database.
-    * `csj` (default) -- The URL describes multiple rows in the database.
 * `sql` -- The individual end points, see "End point configuration" below.

 The view first goes through the list of end point configurations looking for the first path match.